Omer8990/OmerZeroNetworks/README.md

 ### Launch Performance Over Time

-To analyze the year-over-year launch success rate, you can run the `launch_performance_over_time.sql` query.
+To analyze the year-over-year launch success rate, you can run the `01_launch_performance_over_time.sql` query.

 This can be done in two ways: